Farumgård: 20th century

 Most of the land was sold off in lots in 1906.
-In 1910 the house and remaining land was acquired by Elisabeth Mozart Jensen, a wealthy widow, who owned it until her death in 1932.
+In 1910 the house and remaining land were acquired by Elisabeth Mozart Jensen, a wealthy widow, who owned it until her death in 1932.
 The property was then purchased by the German St. Ursula Sisters who ran it as a recovery home until 1960.
-In 1965 it passed back into private ownership and has remained in the same family since then.
+In 1965 it passed back into private ownership and has remained in the same family since.

 Ongoing legal battle

 From 1949 the gardens and lakeside path of Farumgård were open to public pedestrian access.
-This changed in to 2017 when, after an alleged altercation between a cyclist and a gardener, the owner Kresten Andersen Bergsøe blocked public access to the grounds of the property.
+This changed in 2017 when, after an alleged altercation between a cyclist and a gardener, the owner Kresten Andersen Bergsøe blocked public access to the grounds of the property.
 This prompted the local council to report the owner to police for violating conservation and access laws, after which followed a public prosecution of the owner.
-In June 2018 the municipal court in Lyngby ruled in favour of the owner, on the grounds that the original 1949 agreement allowed him to block access on grounds of significant inconvenience.
+In June 2018 the municipal court in Lyngby ruled in favour of the owner, on the grounds that the original 1949 agreement allowed him to block access on grounds of "significant inconvenience".
 The local council and public prosecutor decided in July 2018 to appeal this decision to a higher court.
-In June 2019, it was reported that the higher court refused to process the appeal.
+In June 2019, it was reported that the higher court had refused to process the appeal.